About Marc Roper

 Counselling for Couples

 Relationships can feel like a maze—especially when communication breaks down or the spark that once brought two people together feels distant.
-Marc provides a safe space for couples to share openly, rebuild understanding, and rediscover the essence of their connection.
+Marc provides a safe, respectful space where couples can slow down, speak openly, and feel heard.
+Through guided conversations, he supports partners to rebuild understanding, strengthen emotional connection, and rediscover the values and intentions that sit at the heart of their relationship.

 Supporting Men of All Ages